AshFoster/foodie-favourites/README.md

 - __JavaScript__

   - No errors were found when put through the [JSHint.](https://jshint.com/), though there was a warning.
-  - Warning:
-       "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
+  - __Warning__: "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
     This is referring to the for loop that adds event listeners to the cuisine and location list items on restaurants.html.
 This should not cause any issues because it is only run once - when the DOM has finished loading - and it simply adds functions to the list items 'click' events.
 Everything is working as expected.

 - __Python__